StevenElliottDev/LocalizationExample/README.md

 - Locale can be independently changed to Spanish, English, or French
 - French demostrates a non supported locale
 - Once locale is selected it is presisted
+- Localization files setup for Spanish and English.
+- XmlFragment demonstrates localization using XML layouts
+- ComposeFragment decomstrates localization using Compose layouts

 One difficulty is to manage changing the locale during runtime.
 This requires attaching a new base context onto the activity that is running.